PrabhuSuriya/calorie-tracker/README.md

 This is a web app that enables the user to track the food, calories and time it was consumed.
 It also has an admin view that provides CRUD on all entries and reporting.
-Users can invite their friends using a invitw widget.
-This is done as part of a take home assessment.
+Users can invite their friends using a invite widget.
+This is done as part of a take home assessment for toptal.

 ## Authors